fenago/ruby-programming/lab_guides/Lab_3.md

 software developer, you have learned about the difficulties of scaling
 large: applications with millions of lines of code, handling terabytes of data and serving billions of hits a day, taking advantage of multicore architectures and server farms.
-The rest of this book is about working with big services: messaging, web services, databases, and so on.
+The rest of this course is about working with big services: messaging, web services, databases, and so on.
 Scaling up and scaling out are tough challenges that excite the imagination, but they’re not all that software can do for you.
-We thought it would be prudent to take a chapter and show you how Ruby can help you out doing everyday “stuff.”
+We thought it would be prudent to take a lab and show you how Ruby can help you out doing everyday “stuff.”

 In our daily lives, there are a lot of small problems waiting to be